farm-ng/amiga-dev-kit/website/docs/hardware/electronics.md

 to the truck bars as it is also the case for the B-C harness on the other side.
 The cross harness that links the two sides is secured using fir tree fasteners and zip ties.

-Each fork also includes an additional Anderson connector for charging or connecting other 48V accessories.
+Each fork also includes an additional Anderson connector for connecting other 44V accessories.

 ### Motors